wklken/apisix-go/README.md

 no lint, no tests, no docs!
 I will use any libs, just for fun!

 I will try to implement the `apisix` features one by one.

+Build in public!

 Let's see how far I can go.